 Participants enrolled in comprehensive first aid and CPR courses will learn about a variety of topics including how to manage insect bites.
 Insect bites are minor injuries that can be managed at home.
 However, if you have an allergy to insects (usually bees and wasps), an insect bite can lead to anaphylactic shock.
 A mild insect bite will usually cause mild swelling and a slight pain over the affected area but will resolve on its own.

 If you are allergic to insect bites, it can cause both localized and generalized symptoms.
-Anaphylactic shock will usually cause severe swelling of the affected area, followed by other areas of the body (such as the face and neck).
+The anaphylactic shock will usually cause severe swelling of the affected area, followed by other areas of the body (such as the face and neck).
 The victim usually starts to experience difficulty breathing and can lose consciousness.
 Epinephrine (usually in an Epi-pen) is used to immediately relieve the victim of dangerous symptoms of the bite.

-CPR skills: basic and advanced
+CPR and First aid skills: basic and advanced

-CPR training, particularly basic classes, focus on three skills: compression, ventilation, and defibrillation.
+CPR training, particularly basic classes, focuses on three skills: compression, ventilation, and defibrillation.
 The first two are the most commonly used skills by bystanders, because the third can only be done with an automated external defibrillator (AED).
 Advanced classes will also include basic training but the focus is on medical management skills, such as the administration of medication.

 - Pediatric Advanced Life Support